 If you like the wall to be completely smooth, sand the boards with sandpaper.
 I didn’t do that step because I like the uneven, rustic feel of the plywood.

-If you are not sure which is the best technique to paint a wall, check my easy tips here How to paint a wall easy and fast
+If you are not sure which is the best technique to paint a wall, check my easy tips here

 Now prime the wall, let it dry and then add the paint color you have selected.

 Unfortunately I selected Behr paint and not Sherwin Williams which I normally use and boy, this is such a difference.

 It took me at least 2 coats with Behr paint.
 Depending on the paint and the wood, it often only takes one coat to get great results.
 Sometimes you have to add two or three coats in order to look good.

 It would have only taken one coat with Sherwin Williams paint.
 So if you have the chance, buy Sherwin Williams.

 This is how it looks finished, done with painting!

 Here is the before picture of the basement bathroom.
 The wallpaper had decorative pins on every triangle.
 To be able to paint the walls, I had to remove about 200 pins (and cover holes) before I could do anything else.
 I decided to leave the wallpaper and paint over it because I wasn’t sure how the wall would look without the wallpaper.

 Fast steps how to add Faux Shiplap for Beginners